 - 1/4 cup olive oil

-- juice and peel of 2 lemons (finely grate the lemon peel)-about 2 tablespoons of juice and 1 tablespoon peel
+- juice and peel of 2 lemons finely grate the lemon peel-save 2 tablespoons of juice and 1 tablespoon peel for the icing

 - 2 tablespoons sugar